Myanmar says persecution not the cause of migrant crisis

 Tareque Muhammad, deputy chief of mission at the Bangladesh embassy in Yangon, told Reuters that only 150 people from that boat had been identified and documented as Bangladeshis.

-Zaw Aye Maung, the Yangon Region Ethnic Rakhine Affairs Minister, told reporters after the same briefing that if genocide was taking place in Rakhine state, then it was against ethnic Rakhine Buddhists.
+Zaw Aye Maung, the Yangon Region Ethnic Rakhine Affairs Minister, said at the same briefing that if genocide was taking place in Rakhine state then it was against ethnic Rakhine Buddhists.

-“We are now in danger of being overrun by these Bangladeshis,” said Zaw Aye Maung.
-Earlier, he had told the briefing that a population explosion in Bangladesh was to blame for the migrant crisis, in comments that visibly angered the ambassador from Bangladesh, Mohammad Sufiur Rahman.
-Sufiur Rahman declined to talk to reporters afterwards.
+“We are now in danger of being overrun by these Bangladeshis,” said Zaw Aye Maung, in comments that visibly angered the ambassador from Bangladesh, Mohammad Sufiur Rahman.
+Sufiur Rahman declined to talk to reporters after the briefing.

 The powerful speaker of Myanmar’s parliament, Shwe Mann, wrote an open letter to United Nations Secretary-General Ban Ki-moon appealing for international organizations to “avoid creating misconceptions about our country and aggravating communal tensions and conflict.”